 - Preheat the oven to 300°F.

-- Pour heavy cream and half the sugar into a medium saucepan, then on your stovetop, bring it to a simmer over medium to low heat.
+- Pour heavy cream and half the sugar into a medium saucepan (paid link), then on your stovetop, bring it to a simmer over medium to low heat.
 Stir in the chocolate chips until they are melted.
 The amount of chocolate chips can be increased or decreased to adjust the chocolate flavor to your preference.
 Remove from heat.

 - Add vanilla extract to the cream and chocolate mixture, and set the mixture aside.